 Holding a Refugee Week event in your school or college?
 There is a wealth of resources out there to help young people at all key stages explore refugee issues in creative ways.
 Below are our top picks for 2017.

-If you’ve got a new resource you’d like us to add, email email@example.com.
-To browse resources from previous years, visit our Educational Resources section, and if you’re still stuck for inspiration, have a look at what schools got up to during last year’s Refugee Week in this Storify blog post.
+If you’ve got a new resource you’d like us to add, get in touch.
+For further resources, visit our Educational Resources section, and for even more inspiration, have a look at what schools got up to during last year’s Refugee Week in this Storify post.

-Song: One World To Share by Grumpy Sheep music
+Song: One World To Share, Grumpy Sheep music

 Especially written for Refugee Week by Grumpy Sheep, primary school pupils will love this thoughtful yet upbeat song.
 Click here to download the backing track.